tarachandverma/nginx-openidc/README.md

-# ngx-openidc
+# nginx-openidc
 Nginx module for openid connect relying party.
 =============================================

-**ngx-openidc is Nginx module allows openid-connect(JWT) validation and access control based on standard claim as headers.
+**nginx-openidc is Nginx module allows openid-connect(JWT) validation and access control based on standard claim as headers.

 Here are the some of the features supported.